nabeelmerchant1/Kolibri---QTI-v2.2.2-Implimentation/README.md

 # QTI.JS

-This is the initial "preview/beta" release of the QTI.JS Delivery Engine for IMS Question & Test Interoperability.
+This is the initial release of the QTI Delivery Engine for IMS Question & Test Interoperability.
 It supports the latest version of QTI, Version 2.2.2.

 ## Preview

-If you would like to have a no-fuss preview, the build outputs of this project can be seen at:
+The build outputs of this project can be seen at:

 <http://qtihub.org.s3-website-us-east-1.amazonaws.com>